influxdata/docs-v2/content/influxdb/cloud/notebooks/create-notebook.md

 The following options appear in the upper right of each notebook.

 ### Presentation mode
 Toggle the **Presentation** option to enter presentation mode.
-Presentation mode allows you to view [a dashboard] in full screen, hiding the left and top navigation menus so only the cells appear.
+Use presentation mode to view notebooks in full screen, hiding the left and top navigation menus so only the cells appear.
 This mode might be helpful, for example, for stationary screens dedicated to monitoring visualizations.

 ### Time range
-Select from the options in the dropdown or select **Custom Time Range** to enter a custom time range with precision up to nanoseconds.
+Select from the options in the dropdown list or select **Custom Time Range** to enter a custom time range with precision up to nanoseconds.

 ### Timezone
-Click the timezone dropdown to select a timezone to use for the dashboard.
+Click the timezone dropdown list to select a timezone to use for the dashboard.
 Select either the local time (default) or UTC.